stomp/stomp-spec/src/stomp-specification-1.2.md

 When the the `ack` mode is `client`, then the client MUST send the server `ACK` frames for the messages it processes.
-If the connection fails before a client sends an `ACK` for the message the server will assume the message has not been processed and MAY redeliver the message to another client.
-The `ACK` frames sent by the client will be treated as a cumulative `ACK`.
-This means the `ACK` operates on the message specified in the `ACK` frame and all messages sent to the subscription before the `ACK`'ed message.
+If the connection fails before a client sends an `ACK` frame for the message the server will assume the message has not been processed and MAY redeliver the message to another client.
+The `ACK` frames sent by the client will be treated as a cumulative acknowledgment.
+This means the acknowledgment operates on the message specified in the `ACK` frame and all messages sent to the subscription before the `ACK`'ed message.

+In case the client did not process some messages, it SHOULD send `NACK` frames to tell the server it did not consume these messages.

-When the the `ack` mode is `client-individual`, the ack mode operates just like the `client` ack mode except that the `ACK` or `NACK` frames sent by the client are not cumulative.
-This means that an `ACK` or `NACK` for a subsequent message MUST NOT cause a previous message to get acknowledged.
+When the the `ack` mode is `client-individual`, the acknowledgment operates just like the `client` acknowledgment mode except that the `ACK` or `NACK` frames sent by the client are not cumulative.
+This means that an `ACK` or `NACK` frame for a subsequent message MUST NOT cause a previous message to get acknowledged.

 ### UNSUBSCRIBE